TheBlueBaron/LWJGL-3D-Game/README.md

 A basic 3D game engine using LWJGL

 ## Current Progress ##
-Importing 3D models.
+Per Pixel Lighting.

 ## Next Task ##
-Per pixel lighting.
+Specular Lighting.

 Created using the tutorials at youtube.com/thinmatrix